-Students in the Cognitive Studies in Education Program begin by taking a set of core background courses, then pursue one of five concentrations: Cognition and Learning, Intelligent Technologies, Reading Research, Cognitive Studies of Educational Practice, or Creativity and Cognition.
+Students in the Cognitive Studies in Education Program begin by taking a set of core background courses, then pursue one of six areas of focus: Cognition and Learning, Intelligent Technologies, Reading Research, Cognitive Studies of Educational Practice, Creativity and Cognition, or Learning Analytics.
 Students beyond the M.A. level take more advanced courses, including a statistics sequence.

 In addition, students register for research practicum seminars during which they complete a substantive project as a culminating experience for that degree.
-Choice of advanced courses and research seminars should be shaped by the students' area of concentration, as described below.
-Students whose interests do not fit one of these tracks may design their own concentration in consultation with their advisor.
+Choice of advanced courses and research seminars should be shaped by the students' area of focus, as described below.
+Students whose interests do not fit one of these tracks may design their own area of focus in consultation with their advisor.

-- Concentration in Cognition and Learning: The concentration in Cognition and Learning is designed for students interested in theories of human cognition and learning, and experimental approaches to learning, memory, language, reasoning, and problem solving.
-The culminating experience for master's students in this concentration is to conduct an empirical research study in the area of cognition or learning. - Concentration in Intelligent Technologies: The Intelligent Technologies concentration offers a program of study for students whose interests include developing cognitive science-based theoretical frameworks for informing the design of educational technology, as well as for students wishing to create educational applications that serve as test beds for such theoretical frameworks.
-By offering this concentration, the Program in Cognitive Studies in Education recognizes the importance of computational and allied technologies to both guide and be guided by cognitive research.
-Many of the courses in this concentration are cross-listed with the programs in Communication, Computing, and Instructional Technology in the Department of Mathematics, Science and Technology.
-As a culminating experience, master's students in this concentration create and evaluate an educational technology application.
+- Cognition and Learning: The area of focus in Cognition and Learning is designed for students interested in theories of human cognition and learning and experimental approaches to learning, memory, language, reasoning, and problem solving.
+The culminating experience for master's students in this concentration is to conduct an empirical research study in the area of cognition or learning. - Intelligent Technologies: The Intelligent Technologies area of focus offers a program of study for students whose interests include developing cognitive science-based theoretical frameworks for informing the design of educational technology, as well as for students wishing to create educational applications that serve as test beds for such theoretical frameworks.
+By offering this area of focus, the Program in Cognitive Studies in Education recognizes the importance of computational and allied technologies to both guide and be guided by cognitive research.
+Many of the courses in this area of focus are cross-listed with the programs in Communication, Computing, and Instructional Technology in the Department of Mathematics, Science and Technology.
+As a culminating experience, master's students in this area of focus create and evaluate an educational technology application. - Reading Research: This area of focus prepares students to do basic research in